nep-pack/NonlinearEigenproblems.jl/docs/src/logger.md

 <img src="https://nep-pack.github.io/NonlinearEigenproblems.jl/logger_resinv_conv.png" height=300>
 ```

-## As a user
+## Logger types
 ```@docs
 Logger
 PrintLogger
 ErrorLogger
 ```

-## As a solver developer

-The logger is quite to easy to extend, if you wish to collect other information.
-You need
+## Advanced usage

+The logging functionality can be extended in case you want to collect
+(or throw away) some of the information.
-to create a new type which implements the following methods.
+You need to create a new type which implements the following methods.

 ```@docs
 push_info!